 The Lord’s Supper

 Our church partakes of the Lord’s Supper every week.
 We welcome to the table all baptized Christians who are trusting in Christ alone for their salvation, have made public profession of their faith, and are accountable as members of a local church.
-We offer both red wine and white grape juice in the communion tray.
-Our communion crackers are gluten-free.

 Each Sunday we choose songs that will help us sing our praises to God as a body of Christians.
 This means that the songs we sing must be songs that the entire church can sing and they must reflect the Christian life in real and substantial ways.
 We strive to find and sing songs of many different ages and eras, longing to sing God’s praises with Christians throughout history.
 Practically this means that we sing hymns, biblical psalms, contemporary songs, and new tunes to old songs.
 This balance reminds us that we stand in the stream of historic Christian worship, a stream that is still flowing with praises to God.